PriyanshuDangi/ticketify/docs/design-doc.md

 - Revenue tracking in PYUSD with USD equivalent
 - Complete attendee list (synced with Google Calendar)
 - Withdraw funds to wallet instantly
-- Cancel event with automatic refunds
 - Send announcement emails to all ticket holders
-- Automated event reminders (24hr and 1hr before)

 **Ticket Holder View:**
 - View all purchased tickets
 - Quick access to Google Meet links
 - Add to Calendar button
-- Event reminders and updates
+- Event updates from organizers

 ---